 Find out more about the Border Groundwaters Agreement (external webpage).

-Check the annual report for information on usage, levels and health of the Murrayville WSPA.
+Check out our current annual report which contains information on usage, levels and health of the Murrayville GMA.

 Groundwater is an essential resource for our community, especially in the western parts of the region.